Measurements of Dihadron Correlations Relative to the Event Plane in Au+Au Collisions at $\sqrt{s_{_{\rm NN}}}=200$ GeV: Conclusions

-To summarize our main findings, high $\pt$ triggered jets are biased towards surface emission, and the jet fragmentation is hardly modified by the medium.
-Away side partner jets interact maximally with the medium in the direction perpendicular to the reaction plane.
-These interactions result in a conical emission of correlated hadrons and the strong double-peak correlation structure on the away side.
-The near-side jet-like component and the conical emission hadrons appear to have a fixed relative energy balance.
+To summarize our main findings, high $\pt$ triggered particles are biased towards surface emission, and the near-side jet fragmentation is hardly modified by the medium.
+Away-side partner jets interact maximally with the medium in the direction perpendicular to the reaction plane.
+These interactions may be responsible for the double-peak correlation structure remaining on the away side even after $v_3$ subtraction.
 The near-side jet-like component is accompanied by the ridge in the reaction-plane direction.
 The ridge magnitude drops rapidly with increasing $\phis$ and largely disappears out-of-plane in mid-central 20-60\% Au+Au collisions.
-The away-side $\pi$-region amplitude appears to trace the near-side ridge amplitude, suggesting a back-to-back ridge.
-The large hadron yield in the $\pi$-region with in-plane trigger particles results in a single correlation peak on the away side, even though the cone hadron yield is as appreciable as for other trigger particle orientations.
-The most natural explanation for our results seems to be the combination of a near-side in-vacuum jet-fragmentation, a back-to-back ridge in the reaction plane, and an away-side conical emission induced by jet-medium interactions.
+The most natural explanation for our results seems to be the combination of a near-side in-vacuum jet-fragmentation, a near-side ridge and away-side double-peak structure significantly contributed by triangular flow, and remaining double-peak correlations on the away side for out-of-plane trigger particles.